Legendarymarvin/hoi4-noexpfordivs/README.md

 First Hearts of Iron IV Mod (;

-Simply removes the cost of changing/creating Division Designs, so you don't need army experience to get your own custom Divisions.
+Simply sets the cost of changing/creating Division Designs to one and gives you an event at game start for 50 exp, so you can almost freely use Division Templates.
-Now compatible with other mods like expanded industry, thanks to Kaseyawolf2!
+Having the cost at zero confused the AI for some reason.

 ![](https://github.com/metzbernhard/hoi4-noexpfordivs/blob/master/noexp/noexp.jpg)